nfn/nginx-builder/README.md

 # nginx-builder
-Build nginx from source with libressl + pcre + brotli
+Build nginx from source with libressl + pcre